acapet/DiageneticModelling/DiageneticModelling.md

 **Q** Add the oxygen flux at the sediment-water interface as another diagnostic value to the list returned by the `O2model` (in addition to the time derivatives).
 The value can be found from the list returned by the function `tran.1D`: `O2tran$flux.up`.

-**Q**: Explore how the the oxygen profile and the oxygen flux at the sediment water interface at steady state varies when a parameter is modified.
+**Q**: Explore how the the oxygen profile and the oxygen flux at the sediment water interface at steady state vary when a parameter is modified.

 ``` r
 #Redefine the model function 'O2model' with an additional diagnostic (O2flux=..) in the list returned at the end of the function.